yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web application that provides user authentication and various interactive features.
-It includes a frontend built with standard web technologies (HTML, CSS, JavaScript) and a backend server handling API requests.
-Key functionalities suggested by the file structure include user login, an interactive timer with an alarm, and potentially a text summarization tool, possibly leveraging an AI model like Gemini.
-The presence of multiple HTML pages like `about.html`, `history.html`, and `summarize.html` indicates a multi-page user experience beyond a single utility.
+This project appears to be a web-based application focused on productivity and session management, possibly incorporating AI capabilities.
+It includes a user login system, a timer interface, and features for viewing history and summaries of sessions.
+The presence of `gemini.js` suggests integration with an AI service for tasks like summarization, likely applied to user activities recorded by the timer.
+The backend, served by `index.js`, handles user authentication and serves the various frontend pages.

 ---